 It was observed that throughout the schools in all the three sectors, there was a gradual dip in the strategies used in the classrooms and the opportunities given to children to develop the various intelligences they have according to progression in grade level.
 This shows the lack of importance given to other forms of educational methodology once children move on to higher grades.
-On inquiring with the principals of the school, the general perception was to prepare students for the approaching Board examinations.
+On inquiring with the Principal of the school, the general perception was to prepare students for the oncoming Board Examinations.

-Specifically, the comparative analysis of primary and secondary sections of private schools shows that focus on enhancing the verbal and logical intelligences increases as the level of grades increases.
-In community-based schools, with the progression in grade level, generally schools tend to place more emphasis on promoting the two dominant intelligences.
-The three artistic intelligences lose their place as well but not as profoundly as the private schools.
+Specifically, the comparative analysis between primary and secondary sections of private schools show that focus on enhancing the verbal and logical intelligences increases as the level of grades increase.

+In community-based schools, with the progression in grade level, generally schools tend to place more emphasis to promote the two dominant intelligences.
+The three artistic intelligences lose their places as well, but not as profoundly as the private schools.
 As for the two personal intelligences, it increases with higher grades.
-This owes to the incorporation of theaters, role plays and dramas as is the trademark of community-based schools which use these methodologies for awareness-raising as well.
+This owes to the incorporation of theatres, role-plays and dramas as is the trademark of community-based schools now, which uses these methodologies for awareness- rising as well.

-The graphs of schools show that the importance of standardized system of education is so significant that even those schools that start off with an understanding of children as having various faculties revert to the traditional concept of teaching.
+The graphs of schools show that the importance of standardized system of education is so significant that even those schools that start with an understanding of children as having various faculties, revert to the traditional concept of teaching.

-Graph 2: Comparison between primary and secondary sections in all three sectors

-(where 1=verbal, 2=logical, 3=spatial, 4=kinesthectical, 5=musical, 6=interpersonal, 7=intrapersonal, 8=naturalist)
+Graph 2: Comparison between primary and secondary sections in all three sectors (where 1=verbal, 2=logical, 3=spatial, 4=kinesthectical, 5=musical, 6=interpersonal, 7=intrapersonal, 8=naturalist)